 An example histogram is shown below.

 The shape of the distribution can tell you a lot about the data set.
-Using a histogram, you can tell if:
+Using a histogram, you can tell:

 - How data is distributed, including if it’s distributed normally

-You can also use histograms to see how two compare two different processes.
+You can also use histograms to compare two different processes.

 To create a histogram, start by determining the intervals or “bins” that represent the range of values, then determine how many values fall into each bin.
 The bins are typically consecutive, non-overlapping, and of the same size (though that last one isn’t required).